samarkhatiwala/AndersonAcceleration/README.md

 # AndersonAcceleration
 Anderson Acceleration for solving fixed point problems and spin-up of seasonally forced ocean biogeochemical models

 Note: I'm not currently updating this repository while I restructure the code.
-Email me for the latest version.
+Email me for the latest version as well as a python implementation.

 This repository contains code for solving fixed point problems using Anderson Acceleration.
 While it can be used for any fixed point problem it was designed to enable use of the code on batch HPC systems for computing equilibrium solutions